skyshore2001/vgdb-vim/__README__.txt

 useful.
 MSVC debugger provides a file named "autoexp.dat" for you to define your own auto expand rules.
 VGdb is partially compatible with this file.

-You can find an exmaple program cpp1.cpp and the sample autoexp.dat.
+You can find an example program cpp1.cpp and the sample autoexp.dat.
 In the program, class "SBOString" has a "SBOStringData" pointer and "SBOStringData" contains the real readable wchar_t string.
 If you print a SBOString variable, gdb outputs the pointer value.
 Now you can define the preview rule in